ayoussef-insight/self-hosted-agents/README.md

 - `ENV_LNX_ACI_NAME` The name of the Azure Container Instance to deploy the self-hosted runner image to.

 #### Run Build workflow
-Run the "Build Actions Runner" workflow and when it is completed verify that the ACR is created and the agent image is published.
+Run the "Build Actions Runner" workflow and when it is completed go to Azure portal and verify that the ACR is created and the agent image is published.

 #### Run Release workflow
 Run the "Deploy Actions Runner workflow" and when it is completed go to the repository settings then Actions then Runners and verify that the runners are created.

 ## Virtual Network
-TODO
+Running self-hosted agents/runners inside a VNet allows pipelines jobs to access private resources inside the VNet.
+This can be particularly useful when deploying applications that require access to private databases, file shares, or other resources that are only accessible from within the VNet.
+By running the agents/runners inside the VNet, you can ensure that the pipeline jobs have access to these resources without exposing them to the public internet.

+To allow running Azure Container Instances (ACI) inside a VNet, you need to create a subnet specifically for the ACI.
+The subnet must be delegated to Azure Container Instances, which allows Azure to manage the underlying infrastructure for the ACI.
+To delegate the subnet, you need to configure the subnet properties to enable the "Microsoft.ContainerInstance/containerGroups" delegation.
+Once the delegation is enabled, you can pass the ACI subnet resource id to the [infrastructure/aci/main.bicep](infrastructure/aci/main.bicep) `subnetResourceId` parameter and run the release pipeline/workflow.

+**Note** Once an Azure Container Instance (ACI) is deployed into a subnet, you cannot change the subnet associated with it.
+This means that if you need to move an ACI to a different subnet, you will need to delete and redeploy the ACI in the new subnet.

 ## Contributing